apache/flink-web/docs/content/downloads.md

 {{% flink_download "flink_kubernetes_operator" %}}

-## Apache Flink Table Store (currently Apache Paimon(incubating))

-Apache Flink® Table Store {{< param FlinkTableStoreStableShortVersion >}}  is the last release when it's still a sub-project of Flink, it has joined as [Apache Paimon(incubating)](https://paimon.apache.org/) currently.

-Please refer to [Paimon-downloads](https://paimon.apache.org/docs/master/project/download/) to get the latest jars.

 ## Additional Components

 These are components that the Flink project develops which are not part of the main Flink release: